scott-guthridge/pylibvna/docs/source/cal-examples.rst

-`UnknownParameter` as in the unknown-through example; all others are `CorrelatedParameters`, known only to be statistically related to other parameters, in this case, to known perfect short, open, and match standards.
+`UnknownParameter` as in the unknown-through example; all others are `CorrelatedParameters`, known only to be statistically related to other parameters, in this case, to known perfect short, open, and load standards.
 Calibration must not only solve for the 16 error terms (really 15, because one is a free variable), but also for the 12 unknown non-repeatable connection parameters of the calibration standards.

-We start the calibration by connecting port 1 to a match standard and port 2 to a short standard.
+We start the calibration by connecting port 1 to a load standard and port 2 to a short standard.
 From there, we change one connection at a time, providing two measurements of most parameters.
 Finally, we connect the unknown through, not assuming perfect impedance matches.